pantheon-systems/documentation/source/content/guides/autopilot-custom-upstream/02-autopilot-custom-upstream-config.md

 **Cons**:

-- You must exclude certain plugins/themes at the site level to avoid merge conflicts with the upstream
+- You must exclude certain plugins and themes at the site level to avoid merge conflicts with the upstream

 ### Enable Autopilot on Your Custom Upstream and Downstream Sites